Sienci-Labs/Resources/gsender/gs-additional-features.md

 Back at the main Carve screen, you'll see the 'Spindle/Laser' tab at the bottom right.
 Here you can click to toggle between 'Spindle Mode' and 'Laser Mode', changing your grbl settings for you and displaying buttons specific to each device.
 For each mode there is also a red caution circle that indicates whether the spindle or laser is active and a Spindle ON warning will appear in the Top bar.

-In **Spindle Mode** you can select your spindle setup, adjust the spindle speed with a slider, spin it up in either direction, and stop it again with the 'Stop' button.
+In '**Spindle Mode**' you can select your current spindle, adjust the spindle speed with a slider, spin it up in either direction, and stop it again with the 'Stop' button.
 These are all based on g-code commands that can also be entered into the console manually if desired.
-The speed slider is set from your grbl firmware settings, so max and min speed can be altered in the Config tab ➜ Spindle/Laser tab.
+The speed slider is set from your grbl firmware settings, so max and min speed can be altered in the Config ➜ Spindle/Laser.

 ![](/_images/_gsender/_features/_spinlaser/gs_fe_sp_turnonoff.gif){.aligncenter .size-full}